 Low Vision Clinic

-When your vision is changing and your eye doctor has done all she can do, Lighthouse can help.
+When your vision is changing and there's nothing left your eye doctor can do, the Lighthouse can help.

 We’re here to help you cope with and maximize your ability to use your remaining vision.
 Our Low Vision Clinic is staffed by Occupational Therapists that specialize in low vision.
 They will help you get the most out of your remaining vision through the use of magnification, visual aids training or adaptation.